BigQuery Security – IAM, Encryption & Row-Level

 3. Create a view in BigQuery from the SQL query and SELECT * from the view in the CLI.

-4. Create a new dataset in BigQuery, and copy the source table to the new dataset Query the new dataset and table from the CLI.
+4. Create a new dataset in BigQuery, and copy the source table to the new dataset.
+Query the new dataset and table from the CLI.

 3. You are responsible for the security and access control to a BigQuery dataset hosted within a project.
 Multiple users from multiple teams need to have access to the different tables within the dataset.
-How can access be control?
+How can access be controlled?

 1. Create Authorized views for tables in a separate project and grant access to the teams